shannonmoeller/spiff/readme.md

 ### async/await

-The `find` and `read` functions return special type of Promise object called a [`ListPromise`][list].
+The `find` and `read` functions return a special type of Promise object called a [`ListPromise`][list].
 These lists provide a means of iterating through items with maximum concurrency, but are ultimately just Promises.
 Therefore, you can await the results.

 ```js
 async function bundleAssets() {